skuid/skuid-labs/reports/in-app-guidance-shepherd/README.md

    }
 ```

-**Obligatory "this is not best practice" warning.** I would recommend coding a much more exhaustive check for the element.
-But for now, just consider this a lesson on iteration—it works, now make it better!
+**Obligatory "this is not best practice" warning.** I recommend coding a much more exhaustive check for the element.
+But for now, consider my code a lesson on iteration—it works, now make it better!

 ## Including and activating your tour in the page {#including-and-activating-your-tour-in-the-page}